wallelign/backend_Vehicle_app/README.md

 Here are some example API endpoints your backend might have:

+// Income routes
+`post /income` Adds a new income to the database.
-- `GET /api/items` - Fetches all items from the database.
+`get /income` Fetches all incomes from the database.
+`get /income/current` Fetches current month income from the database.
+`get /income/:id` Fetches income from the database.
+`put /income/:id` Updates an income by ID.
+`delete /income/:id` Deletes an income by ID.

+    // route Balance
+    `get /balance` Fetches net balance from the database.

+    // Expense routes
-- `POST /api/items` - Adds a new item to the database.
+    `post /expense` Adds a new expense to the database.
-- `GET /api/items/:id` - Fetches an item by ID.
+    `get /expense` Fetches all expenses from the database.
+    `get /expense/current` Fetches current month expense from the database.
+    `get /expense/:id` Fetches expense from the database.
-- `PUT /api/items/:id` - Updates an item by ID.
+    `put /expense/:id` Updates an expense by ID.
-- `DELETE /api/items/:id` - Deletes an item by ID.
+    `delete /expense/:id` Deletes an expense by ID.

 ## Built With